jack-jw/flight_tracker/README.md

 ```
 This runs [opensky.py](src/opensky.py), which, sends a GET request to OpenSky and converts it to the format used by flight\_tracker. stdout is redirected to a JSON file (aircraft.json in this case, it can be better to save it to your downloads folder or similar).
 The OpenSky API is limited to 100 worldwide requests per day.

-_On your first run, just over 100MB of data about worldwide aircraft, airlines etc., will be downloaded to get information about flights (takes up just under 50MB when stored locally).
-The datasets are stored at `~/Library/Application Support` and `~/Library/Caches` on macOS and at `~/.flight_tracker` on Linux._
+_On your first run, just over 100MB of data about worldwide aircraft, airlines etc., will be downloaded to get information about flights (takes up just under 50MB when stored locally)._

 3. When this is done, run:
 ```zsh